 Application materials for Archival Needs Assessments, as well as all of DHPSNY's Planning & Assessment Services, are accepted year-round and reviewed three times a year.
-The next 2022 Application Review Deadline is Friday, March 18.
-Applicants will be notified of their application status by June 2022 and should be prepared to start the assessment process no later than Fall 2022.
+The next 2022 Application Review Deadline is Friday, July 15.
+Applicants will be notified of their application status by September 2022 and should be prepared to start the survey process before the end of 2022.
 DHPSNY staff is available to assist you in completing the application form.
 Please contact the DHPSNY team for assistance, questions about eligibility, or additional information at (215) 545-0613 ext.
 338 or firstname.lastname@example.org.

 The application requires you to complete a narrative section, provide general information about your institution, and upload several attachments.
 If you are a department, division, or section of a larger organization (e.g., an archives department in a larger museum, a university archive or library), please answer questions about staff and budget related to your department, division, or section rather than the institution as a whole.
 Responses to the Narrative and General Information questions require you to check off all applicable answers to each question and/or can be entered in the appropriate text box.
 The following Attachments are required at the time of submission: